kdlasbang/cmpe273-assignment2/README.md

 ```
 pipenv graph
 ```
-* Run your Hello World Flask application from a shell/terminal.
+* Run your Flask application from a shell/terminal.

 ```sh
 pipenv shell